HungChien/face-ai-project/docs/pytorch_demo.md

 The objective of this demo is to verify that the project environment can successfully run a complete minimal PyTorch training workflow.

-This demo is part of the Week 1 setup and baseline verification tasks.
+This demo is part of the environment and baseline verification workflow.
 It confirms that the local environment supports basic deep learning operations before moving on to face detection, facial landmark detection, face alignment, face recognition, and facial effects.

 This demo verifies the following PyTorch workflow: